aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 mri_upload_id is the Upload ID for the DICOM fileset.

-When the file has been succesfully uploaded, it will live in the location that is specified in Loris for 'MRI-Upload Directory' in the "Paths" configuration
+A file that has been succesfully uploaded will live in the location that is specified in Loris for 'MRI-Upload Directory' in the "Paths" configuration.

 ### 5.4 Process DICOM fileset
 ```